+5.9.
 Under this method, the market price of an equity share of the company as quoted on a recognized stock exchange is normally considered as the fair value of the equity shares of that company where such quotations are arising from the shares being regularly and freely traded.
 The market value generally reflects the investors' perception about the true worth of the company.

-6.6.
 Income Approach

+5.10.
 The income approach is widely used for valuation under "Going Concern" basis.
 It focuses on the income generated by the company in the past as well as its future earning capability.
 The Discounted Cash Flow Method under the income approach seeks to arrive at a valuation based on the strength of future cash flows.

+5.11.
 DCF Method

-Under DCF Method value of a company can be assessed using the FCFF or Free Cash Flow to Equity Method ("FCFE").
+- 5.11.1.
+Under DCF Method value of a company can be assessed using the Free Cash Flow to Firm Method ("FCFF") or Free Cash Flow to Equity Method ("FCFE").
 Under the DCF method, the business is valued by discounting its free cash flows for the explicit forecast period and the perpetuity value thereafter.
 The free cash flows represent the cash available for distribution to both, the owners and creditors of the business.
 The free cash flows in the explicit period and those in perpetuity are discounted by the WACC.
-The WACC, based on an optimal vis-à-vis actual capital structure, is an appropriate rate of discount to calculate the present value of future cash flows as it considers equity-debt risk by incorporating debt-equity ratio of the firm.
+The WACC, based on an optimal vis-à-vis actual capital structure, is an appropriate rate of discount to calculate the present value of future cash flows as it considers equity-debt risk by incorporating debt-equity ratio of the firm. - 5.11.2.
 The perpetuity (terminal) value is calculated based on the business' potential for further growth beyond the explicit forecast period.
 The "Constant Growth Model" is applied, which implies an expected constant level of growth for perpetuity in the cash flows over the last year of the forecast period.